Rdiff-backup

 rdiff-backup is a backup software written in Python that creates reverse incremental backups.
 The most recent backup is thus directly accessible, while earlier backups will be reconstructed from diff files by rdiff-backup.

 As the name implies, rdiff-backup uses the rdiff method (more exactly, the reimplementation of rsync within librsync) to compute the differences between file versions. rdiff-backup is able to back up files across different machines via ssh.

 Usage

+Beginning with version 2.2, the flags passed to rdiff-backup are either general, or specific to the operation.
+For example, disabling fsync (see below) is an option that is general, and thus comes after rdiff-backup. --no-compression is specific to the backup mode, and thus comes after backup.